 The effects of changing interest rates are primarily managed through adjustments to the loan portfolio and deposit base, to the extent competitive factors allow.
 The investment portfolio is generally longer term.
-Adjustments for asset and liability management concerns are addressed when securities are called or mature and funds are subsequently reinvested.
-Securities may be sold for reasons related to credit quality or regulatory limitations, and in limited circumstances, securities available for sale have been disposed of for interest rate risks management.
-No trading activity for this purpose is planned in the foreseeable future, though it does remain an ontion.
+Adjustments for asset and liability management are made when securities are called or mature and funds are subsequently reinvested.
+Securities may be sold for reasons related to credit quality or regulatory limitations, and in limited circumstances, securities available for sale have been disposed of for interest rate risk management.
+No trading activity for this purpose is planned in the foreseeable future, though it does remain an option.